lacounty-isab/workshops/docusaurus/docs/git/branches/addbranch.md

 commits.

 Next we'll simulate a case where a commit was added to the `master` branch **before** our merge operation.

+### Master Commit

 To this end, let's go "back in time" by changing to our `GitWorkshop/samples2` directory.
 We created this directory in Step 8 of the last exercise.

 ```console
 GitWorkshop/samples1$ cd ../samples2